burlster1980/arupcodev060/content/getting-started/language-versions.md

 				Fig 3: Click 'English' and choose your language from the dropdown menu
 			</div>
 			<ul>
 				<li>After selecting your language, the page will re-load.
-You will then need see a warning at the top of the page that 'No version exists in the current language.
+You will then see a warning at the top of the page that 'No version exists in the current language.
 You need to click 'Add a new version'</li>
 			</ul>
 			<div class="training-image"><img alt="Image" class="mainImg" src="/images/languages/add-version.jpg"></div>
 			<div class="halfbleed__detail">